locize/i18next-locize-backend/README.md

 **SaveMissing is not working**

-Per default only `localhost` is allowed to send missing keys (to avoid you're using this feature accidentally in production.
+Per default only `localhost` is allowed to send missing keys (to avoid using this feature accidentally in production.
 If you're not using `localhost` during development you will have to set the `allowedAddOrUpdateHosts: ['your.domain.tld']` for the [backend options](https://github.com/locize/i18next-locize-backend#backend-options).

 # Getting started